 A symphony orchestra and a philharmonic are the same thing—sort of.
 They’re the same size and they play the same kind of music.
 The two terms exist to help us tell different ensembles apart, especially in cities that boast multiple groups.
-(NYC is home to the Brooklyn Philharmonic and the Brooklyn Symphony.
-They’re the same kind of orchestra, but they have different names so you don’t confuse them.)
+For example: New York City is home to both the Brooklyn Philharmonic and the Brooklyn Symphony.
+They’re the same kind of orchestra, but they have different names so you don’t confuse them.
 The divide between symphony-philharmonic is just a matter of identity.

 And that’s what makes them different.
 “Symphony orchestra” is a generic term, whereas “philharmonic orchestra” is always part of a proper name.
 So, you can call every philharmonic a symphony, but you can’t call every symphony a philharmonic—even though they’re the same.